rm511130/Tanzu-Workshop-TKGI/README.md

 nslookup nginx.$user.pks4u.com
 ```

-- If the `nslookup` command shown above has returned a valid IP address that maps to your `nginx-ingress-controller`, please take a look at the contents of the following file `~/simple-ingress-4-apps.yml`.
-You can execute `cat ~/simple-ingress-4-apps.yml` to see the following `ingress` definition:
+- If the `nslookup` command shown above has returned a valid IP address that maps to your `nginx-ingress-controller`, please proceed by creating the following file: `~/simple-ingress-4-apps.yml`.
+You can execute cut & paste & execute the complete contents of the box below which will result in the creation of the desired `~/simple-ingress-4-apps.yml` `ingress` definition file:

 ```
+cat << EOF > ~/simple-ingress-4-apps.yml
 apiVersion: networking.k8s.io/v1beta1
 kind: Ingress
 metadata: